We believe that even companies working in cyberspace can do so in a sustainable manner.

 We are the first European TLD registry to be registered by the EU Eco-Management and Audit Scheme (EMAS).

-We have taken an environmentally responsible approach to managing for many years.
+We have taken an environmentally responsible approach to managing our TLDs for many years.

 The EMAS registration formalises our ongoing activities and demonstrates our public commitment to further improving our environmental footprint.
 These activities include but are not limited to:

 - Resource efficiency: Reducing the environmental impact of transport through the implementation of a plan for the introduction of greener corporate cars is just one of the ways that we intend to reduce emissions.